 I have noticed that Cheers is a universal catch-all word.
 It can mean 'enjoy this lovely frothy beverage I have just placed in front of you,' or 'hello, it is lovely to see you again,' or 'I am so glad we had this pleasant chat, I hope we do it again soon,' or 'Thank the Lord you are getting out of my check out line.
 Have a fabulous life.'
 It has also seemed common to call people 'love' when you are asking for something (like how much you owe in the check out line) or when you are saying goodbye, although I have had people say that to me in the States before.
-A lot of the common phrases popular in America are prominent here as well, if you swap "bin" for "throw away," "litter" or "rubbish" for "trash," "lollies" for "popsicles" and "kinder" for "everything that is delicious and amazing in life."
+A lot of the common phrases popular in America are prominent here as well, if you swap "bin" for "throw away," "litter" or "rubbish" for "trash," "lollies" for

 In an earlier blog, I addressed the volume issue I noticed between Americans and Brits... we are a much louder people, on the whole.
 This did not seem quite as true in Scotland or the more urban area of London; however, both places have a large influx of tourists which make it difficult to ascertain who really lives there.
 Of the people I have assumed to be native to England, I have noticed less public displays of affection (people that I have noticed holding hands do not appear to be English) with the exception of kissing hello or goodbye at the train stations.
 There are plenty of Americans who are firmly rooted in the 'no PDA' camp, as well as plenty who are not.
 I have not shaken anyone's hand since I have been here, but have not observed many formal instances in which (in America) it would be deemed appropriate.